-where $q$ varies in the interval $[2,3]$.
-The value $t$ eigenvalues to retain is chosen so as to explain a certain proportion $f_{v}$ of the variance in the training shapes, usually ranging from $90\%$ to $99.5\%$.
-The desired number of modes is given by the smallest $t$ such that
+where $q\in [2,3]$ \cite{van2002active}.
+The value of the parameter $t$ can be chosen so as to explain a certain proportion $f_{v}$ of the variance in the training shapes, which usually has a range from $90\%$ to $99.5\%$.
+For a given $f_{v}$, one can experimentally choose the smallest non-negative integer $t$ such that